How to Use Spacers in Your Frame for Added Protection & Dimension

 Since our EconoSpace spacers are peel-and-stick, no special tools are needed to use them.
 The spacers can be cut easily and cleanly using electrician pliers, a sharp knife blade, shears or anvil pruners.

 To prevent crushing the spacers when cutting, turn them on their edge rather than laying them flat.

 Start by measuring and cutting the spacers for the top and bottom of the framing treatment, ensuring that they extend the entire width of the acrylic.
 Then measure and cut spacers for the sides, which should fit snugly between the top and bottom widths.

-Then, adhere the EconoSpace® spacers flush with the edge of the acrylic rather than with the frame to ensure the best possible bond.
+Once the spacers have been cut to the proper sizes, peel the adhesive backing and position them flush with the edge of the acrylic (rather than with the frame) to ensure the best possible bond.